PremeeK/PremeeK/README.md

 - 👀 I’m interested in Roblox Developing & Scripting!
 - 🌱 I’m currently learning GitHub thingies!
 - 💞️ I’m looking to collaborate on -
-- 📫 How to reach me Discord - PremaDeveloper#7227
+- 📫 How to reach me Discord - premeek or premeekforejt